Active Perception Workshop Logo

 Overview

-Active Perception is a key component in robotics, enabling systems to dynamically acquire useful information by optimizing their sensing strategies.
-This workshop will explore the intersection of sensor placement, planning, and interaction, addressing challenges in uncertainty-aware decision-making, localization, and multi-robot coordination.
+Active perception plays a central role in robotics, enabling systems to intelligently acquire informative data by optimizing their sensing and interaction strategies.
+This workshop focuses on the intersection of perception, planning, and interaction, addressing key challenges in vision-based navigation and manipulation.

-Topics will include deep learning-driven perception, reinforcement learning for sensor selection, multi-robot exploration, and perception through interaction.
-The event aims to bridge the gap between planning-driven robotics approaches and perception-focused strategies.
+Topics of interest include data-driven perception, reinforcement learning for active vision, multi-robot exploration, and perception through interaction—encompassing understanding, reasoning, and decision-making.
+The event aims to bridge the gap between planning-centric robotics and perception-driven methodologies.

 Manipulation and Grasping